batmanLA/modeling/README.md

 Welcome to my projects and codes.
-I will try to update my this intro page with some of interesting project results
+I will try to update this intro page with some of interesting project results